6 Ways The New Tax Bill Could Impact Retirement Planning

 That’s a lot less, and by utilizing this technique, you could save thousands of dollars in taxes over a 30-year retirement frame.
 Therefore, it can make sense to withdraw money quickly over the next two years as long as your overall income stays within the 24% tax bracket (which is $157,500 for single filers and $315,000 for married filers).

 After paying the necessary taxes, you can transfer the money into a Roth account for tax-free growth and income or another authorized investment.
-After your death (sorry buddy), your regular 401(k)s and IRAs will be subject to ordinary income taxes.
+After your death (sorry, buddy), your regular 401(k)s and IRAs will be subject to ordinary income taxes.
 Your children will receive the money tax-free and benefit from a stepped-up basis if you keep it out of these accounts and invest it in the financial markets.
-The tax burden on families and beneficiaries will also be greatly decreased or eliminated by this method.
+The tax burden on families and beneficiaries will also be significantly decreased or eliminated by this method.

 • Redo The Calculations For Your Roth Conversions